Rankin School of Nursing

 In-Person

 Students are introduced to pathophysiology and disease processes.
-The focus is on select structures and functions that support health and wellbeing, including fluid and electrolyte balance, acid-base balance, fatigue, sleep, thermoregulation, gas exchange, neuro/intracranial regulation, comfort/pain, infection, inflammation, and immunity.
+The focus is on select structures and functions that support health and wellbeing, including fluid and electrolyte balance, acid-base balance, elimination, sleep, gas exchange, neuro/intracranial regulation, comfort/pain, infection, inflammation, and immunity.
 This course builds on pharmacological applications of select medication routes, calculations and medication safety, particularly related to intravenous therapy.
 Complementary therapies to manage pain are emphasized.
 Three-hour supervised lab practice is a required component of the course and clinical applications.
-Prerequisites: Successful completion of all semester three courses.
 Three credits.

 NURS